-The adverse possessors were told that their property boundary extended to and included the fence enclosing their property.
-By a survey, the putative owners were on notice that a two feet tract of land within the possessors' fence was a part of the owners' property, but they did not nothing to exercise ownership or control of the land until five years later.
-The putative owners filed an action to prevent the adverse possessors from interfering with their plans to build a road.
-The adverse possessors claimed title by tacking.
-The trial court determined that the adverse possessors failed to prove their claim by clear and convincing evidence, which was held to be the applicable standard for establishing the claim.
+Defendants, David L. Gobble and Sue Ann Gobble, were told that their property boundary extended to and included the fence enclosing their property.
+By a survey, plaintiffs, Gary S. Brown and Mitzi Brown, were on notice that a two-feet tract of land within the Gobbles’ fence was a part of their property, but they did not nothing to exercise ownership or control of the land until five years later.
+Thereafter, the Browns instituted an action which sought to have the Gobbles enjoined from interfering with the Browns' intended use of a two-feet-wide tract of land that formed a boundary running between the adjoining properties of the parties.
+The Gobbles answered the complaint and filed a counterclaim alleging ownership to the tract of land by adverse possession.
+In its decision, the trial court determined that the Gobbles failed to prove their claim by clear and convincing evidence, which was held to be the applicable standard for establishing the claim.

-The court held that while there appeared to be a significant amount of evidence supporting the adverse possessors' claim, the decision of the trial court in weighing the credibility of the evidence was not to be overturned absent clear error.
-The court further indicated that it appeared that the trial court either misunderstood or misapplied the theory of the adverse possessors, and further clarification of the trial court's rationale for its decision was required.
-Thus, the trial court's judgment in favor of the putative owners was reversed and remanded for further proceedings to show clarification of the trial court's decision.
+The trial court's judgment in favor of the Browns was reversed and remanded for further proceedings to show clarification of the trial court's decision.
+According to the Court, while there appeared to be a significant amount of evidence supporting the Gobbles’ claim, the decision of the trial court in weighing the credibility of the evidence was not to be overturned absent clear error.
+The Court further indicated that it appeared that the trial court either misunderstood or misapplied the theory of the adverse possessors, and further clarification of the trial court's rationale for its decision was required.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class